Can Elysium’s “Basis” Pill Really Make You Younger?

 Now, on to Pterostilbene, the second and last ingredient in Basis.

 Pterostilbene is a polyphenol shown to improve metabolic health in lab studies.
-Polyphenols are a class of antioxidants that comprise over 4,000 species, and are found naturally in blueberries and grapes.
+Polyphenols are a class of antioxidants that form over 4,000 species, and are found naturally in blueberries and grapes.

 Pterostilibene is similar to resveratrol, that grape “extract” found in red wine that has been heralded as a longevity promoter.
 Recent studies suggest that Pterostilibene is actually superior to Resveratrol, which might sadden Dr. Sinclair, as he also was one of a team of scientists who discovered that Resveratrol, a molecule in red wine, can “stick to this protein that controls ageing and make it more active”, he said.